tytydraco/yessleep/out/My_wife_and_I_took_things_too_far_on_April_Fools_Day.md

 “*RUN!*” I screamed, grabbing my wife’s hand.

-As I turned to flee, one of the creature's gnarled fingers tore into my forearm, leaving a jagged wound that is still festering as I type now.
+As I turned to flee, one of the creature's chipped, discoloured nails tore into my forearm, leaving a jagged wound that is still festering as I type.

 I yelped and pulled Monica away, hoping to save her from that fiend.